kaishin/swiftbits/source/posts/2014-08-28-function-basics.md

 ---
 title: Function Basics
 tags: beginner, tutorial
-teaser: "Functions are an essential part of most modern programming languages.
+teaser: "Functions are an essential part of any modern programming language.
 Let's look at what Swift has to offer."
 ---

 ### Defining Functions